antonioortegajr/beerfind.me/README.md

 I may add the API calls, users login pages, search page, etc.. later.

-I am using this reop to track issues I experiance and to document my progress.
+I am using this reop to track issues I experience and to document my progress.